phil-rice/cdd3/ideas.md

-#language

-Clearly scenario is now so general it can be the directly built thing: simplifying language
+# language

 Usecases can be engines themselves and we can have  composition operators on them

-Usecases need types: that's annoying, so have a builder in scope?

 We want different languages for P => R, P1, P2 => R. The only real difference is in the when/because code so scenario(1, 2) produces "something" when (l,r) => l<r would be nice

 # Usecases defined in the constructor
-Consider doing this.
-Many nice properties.

-How do I specify the types...

-Gives scope/types for scenarios automatically. (mind you agg does that too ... ) Can have variables for scenarios easily accessible.
-Correct s scenario builder language automatically in scope

-At the end of the day it's hard to do scenarios without a problem:
-Either huge compile time constructs, or side effects or coding mess...
+It's a pain, but the alternatives look worse
+It's a pain because we want nice error messages, which requires not having huge structures.
+To not have a huge structure, I think we need side effects.
+I couldn't make a fluent design look nice

-#Lens in Decision Tree
+# Lens in Decision Tree
-When making reports we want things like 'the list of decision tree nodes I went through' i.e ancestors There is a lot of type casting going on... can we avoid this?
+There is a lot of type casting going on... can we avoid this?
-The implicit constraint that we have nodes and leaves is hard to capture with lens / the type system ... is this why we are having to cast?
+When making reports we want things like 'the list of decision tree nodes I went through' i.e ancestors The implicit constraint that we have nodes and leaves is hard to capture with lens / the type system ... is this why we are having to cast?

-# Engine builder debugger
+# Engine builder debugger / logger
+At the moment using 'trace' instead.
+This is probably a really nice idea.
 Have this as an implicit in scope. default does nothing

 # Engines should have a debug interface.